sayandas00/CS267FinalProj_ParRCTreeGen_Public/README.md

 Example: see rctree_anderson_tree.out for a sample output of the RC tree generated from the input anderson_tree.txt

 ## How to run the program on Bridges2
+Program should only be run on the rootedTree, lubyMIS, and randCompress branches.
+The following commands are for the rootedTree branch.
+See variants for the other branches. <br>
 Use the following italicized commands to ensure that the environment is built correctly: <br>
 finalProj>*module load cuda* <br>
 finalProj>*mkdir build* <br>